ImagoXV/Epi2me_output_converter/README.md

-# Epi2me_16S_barcoding_output_converter
+# Epi2me_16S_barcoding_output_converter - POS
-This piece of code might as well be a piece of shit, but it's working.
+This piece of script (POS) might as well be a piece of shit, but it's working.
 Make sure you use it in a new empty directory.
 Just add your EPI2ME 16S barcoding output csv in the directory.